 If you support someone who is 18 or over and the person you care for is resident in Derby, even if you live outside the city, you are entitled to a carer assessment.
 You may be eligible for support in your own right, whether or not the adult for whom you care has eligible needs.

-All carers can complete a carer assessment.
 The carer assessment seeks to identify:

 It is a legal right to offer Carers flexible working and time off in an emergency.
 You can discuss this with your employer and get support from Derbyshire Carers Association in accessing these rights.